flutter/website/src/docs/release/breaking-changes/parent-data-widget-generic-type.md

 ### After

-The generic type of the ParentDataWidget superclass changes from `FrogJar` (a RenderObjectWidget) to `FrogJarParentData` (the ParentData type that `FrogSize.applyParentData` wants to operate on).
-Additionally, the new `debugTypicalAncestorWidgetClass` is implemented for this ParentDataWidget subclass.
-It returns the type of a typical ancestor RenderObjectWidget for this ParentDataWidget.
+The generic type of the `ParentDataWidget` superclass changes from `FrogJar` (a `RenderObjectWidget`) to `FrogJarParentData` (the `ParentData` type that `FrogSize.applyParentData` wants to operate on).
+Additionally, the new `debugTypicalAncestorWidgetClass` is implemented for this `ParentDataWidget` subclass.
+It returns the type of a typical ancestor `RenderObjectWidget` for this `ParentDataWidget`.
 Most of the times, you just want to return the old generic type here (`FrogJar` in this example).

 ```dart
 class FrogSize extends ParentDataWidget<FrogJarParentData> { // FrogJar changed to FrogJarParentData